-With the St Patrick’s Day coming up on Friday, decadent chocolate Guinness Brownies are on my Cooking with Heinen’s menu this week.
-The star ingredient in these moist, chocolaty, rich, brownies is Guinness Extra Stout beer.
-What is more synonymous with Saint Patrick’s Day than Guinness beer?
+The star ingredient in these moist brownies is Guinness Extra Stout beer.
+What is more synonymous with St. Patrick’s Day than Guinness?
 Maybe corned beef and cabbage but, given the choice, I’m choosing the Guinness + chocolate.

-So, beer in brownies may seem a bit odd.
-I’ve used Stout instead of water in pie crust and it adds a full-bodied richness to the flavor.
+Beer in brownies may seem a bit odd, but trust me, I’ve used stout instead of water in pie crust and it adds a full-bodied richness to the flavor.
 Here, the stout complements the chocolate, highlighting its rich flavor.
-You’ll just have to trust me and give it a go.

-My recipe calls for melting the chocolate in a double boiler but I have no trouble slowly microwaving and stirring my chocolate in a heat-proof glass pie plate.
-I start with 1 minute then stir every 15 seconds until melted.
+This recipe calls for melting the chocolate in a double boiler, but I have no trouble slowly microwaving and stirring my chocolate in a heat-proof glass pie plate.
+I start with 1 minute, then stir every 15 seconds until melted.
 It will be thicker-than-usual melted chocolate because you are melting it with the white chocolate and butter.
-These fats will melt quickly so keep a close eye on it.
+These fats will melt quickly, so keep a close eye on it.
 Stir it well and don’t over heat it.

-Another trick I like to use is cooking my brownies in parchment paper instead of simply greasing the pan.
+Another trick is to bake these brownies in parchment paper instead of simply greasing the pan.
 I can never seem to get brownies out of the pan with out making a mess.
-With the parchment paper, you simply lift the brownies right out of the pan then slice them.
-You’ll get a little odd shape at the corners but I’ve never received a complaint.
+With the parchment paper, you simply lift the brownies right out of the pan and slice them.
+You’ll get a little odd shape at the corners, but I’ve never received a complaint.

 These brownies come out with a consistency that is almost like fudge!

 - Prep time:

 - 3/4 cup white chocolate chips

 - 1 cup sugar